 Can I attend the Ph.D. in Business Program part-time?

-We do not offer part-time enrollment in the Ph.D. program.
+No. We do not offer part-time enrollment in the Ph.D. program.
 All students must maintain a full-time course load during their enrollment in the program.
-Full-time is considered a minimum of 12 credits per semester.

 Does the program offer night or weekend classes?